 Dean’s List (SoC)

-Each quarter, students who obtain a GPA of 3.75 or higher for the quarter (not the cumulative GPA) are placed on the SoC Dean’s List.
+Each quarter, students who are enrolled full time and obtain a GPA of 3.75 or higher for the quarter (not the cumulative GPA) are placed on the SoC Dean’s List.

 Each department may designate the top 5% of its graduating seniors as graduating with departmental distinction.
 This honor is entered on the transcript.